se-edu/se-book/testing/testAutomation/testingTextUis/text.md

      e.g., In Python, assuming the code is in `AddressBook.py` file, use the command<br>
       `python AddressBook.py < input.txt > output.txt`

-   * {{ icon_tip }} If you are using Windows, use a normal command window to run the app, not a Power Shell window.
+   * {{ icon_tip }} If you are using Windows, use a normal command window to run the app, not a PowerShell window.

    <panel header="" minimized >
    <span slot="header" class="card-title"><md>More on the `>` operator and the `<` operator {{ icon_extra }}</md></span>

    A CLI program takes input from the keyboard and outputs to the console.
-That is because those two are default input and output streams, respectively.
+That is because those two are the default input and output streams, respectively.
 But you can change that behavior using ` < ` and ` > ` operators.
 For example, if you run `AddressBook` in a command window, the output will be shown in the console, but if you run it like this,

    ```sh{.no-line-numbers}
    java AddressBook > output.txt